Four questions answered

-When your dividend is paid in May 2017, two amounts are withheld at source based on your gross dividend amount:
+When your dividend was paid in May 2017, two amounts were withheld at source based on your gross dividend amount:

 When you pay your 2016 income tax in 2017, an unlimited annual deduction of 40% is applied to your gross dividend.
 Your income tax base is therefore equal to 60% of the gross dividend, less any handling fees.
 This taxable base is then subject to income tax calculated using a progressive scale.
 The advance payment of 21% withheld at the time dividends are paid is automatically deducted from your tax obligation.

 The reference taxable income cited in the tax notice you receive in 2017 was less than €50,000 if you are single or €75,000 for a couple taxed jointly.
 In that case, you could send a sworn statement to your financial institution, if you hold intermediary registered or bearer shares, or to Air Liquide Shareholder Services if you hold direct registered shares, before November 30, 2017.

 After that time, 12.8% of the gross dividend amount will automatically be withheld upon payment.
 In accordance with the law, this sworn statement must be renewed every year before November 30 of the year precedent the payment..

 Taxation of dividends in France for those residing outside France for tax purposes.

-A statutory rate equal to at least 30% is withheld upon dividend payment by your account manager (Shareholder Services for direct registered Air Liquide shares, your financial institution for intermediary registered or bearer Air Liquide shares).
+A new statutory rate equal to at least 30% is withheld upon dividend payment by your account manager (Shareholder Services for direct registered Air Liquide shares, your financial institution for intermediary registered or bearer Air Liquide shares).
 However, in most cases, a tax agreement2 is signed between France and your country of residence.
 The main aim of this agreement is to set a flat tax rate which is withheld from your dividends.